TheExGenesis/TheExGeneisis/_posts/2020-04-12-offering-6-cohering.md

 title: Offering 6 - Cohering
 layout: post
 categories: [offerings]
-excerpt:    "secular materialist framing for chaos magic,
+excerpt:    "A secular materialist framing for chaos magic,
             island Southeast Asia in Portuguese epic poetry, a proposition to kill maths!"
 ---
 Greetings brothers and sisters!
 I hope you're all coping well enough with our present collective predicament.
-I've been reasonably productive myself, eating well, exercising, etc. I'd like to be meditating more often, listening to the body... been overly pluggled to the stream online.
+I've been reasonably productive myself, eating well, exercising, etc. I'd like to be meditating more often, listening to the body... been overly plugged to "the stream" online.
 Another thing is that I'm, noticing a compulsion to contribute or organize locally, and still haven't found a way to do so with my skillset/network.

 This is the first offering with only 3 items, but they're good ones.
 We're doing 3 instead of 5 to gradually move to longer form writing.
 Writing short paragraphs about many things was useful to establish an aesthetic, but I'm now based enough to embark on producing full blogposts.
 I hope you'll appreciate all the same.
 This week features a secular materialist framing for chaos magic, island Southeast Asia in Portuguese epic poetry, and a proposition to kill maths, enjoy! (check out past weekly offerings at [the altar](/projects/the-altar.html))